 Our Audit Committee is composed of Greg Schiffman (chairman), Zvi Joseph and Joshua Silverman.
 Our Board has determined that Messrs.
 Schiffman, Joseph and Silverman are independent in accordance with NASDAQ Rules and Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Our Board has also reviewed the education, experience and other qualifications of each member of the Audit Committee.
 Based upon that review, our Board has determined that Greg Schiffman qualifies as an "audit committee financial expert," as defined by the rules of the SEC.
-During the fiscal year ended December 31, 2020, the Audit Committee held 8 meetings.
+During the fiscal year ended December 31, 2021, the Audit Committee held four meetings.

-Compensation Committee
+Compensation and Human Resources Committee

-Our Compensation Committee is responsible for, among other matters:
+Our Compensation and Human Resources Committee is responsible for, among other matters:

-- reviewing and recommending the compensation arrangements for management, including the compensation for our president and chief executive officer; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; establishing and reviewing general compensation policies with the objective to attract and retain superior talent, to reward individual performance and to - achieve our financial goals; - administering our stock incentive plans; and - preparing the report of the compensation committee that the rules of the SEC require to be included in our annual meeting proxy statement.
+- reviewing and approving the compensation arrangements for management, including the compensation for our chief executive officer; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation and Human Resources Committee; - establishing and reviewing general compensation policies with the objective to attract and retain superior talent, to reward individual performance and to achieve our financial goals; - · administering our incentive compensation plans; - preparing the report of the Compensation and Human Resources Committee if such report is required by the SEC to be included in our annual meeting proxy statement or Annual Report on Form 10-K; - reviewing and approving any employment agreements and any severance arrangements or plans; - reviewing and approving employment benefit plans; - reviewing director compensation for Board and committee services; - reviewing the Company's diversity and inclusion initiatives; and - reviewing the effectiveness of the Company's human resources and human capital management policies, practices, strategies and goals.

-Our Compensation Committee is composed of Greg Schiffman, Zvi Joseph (chairman) and Joshua Silverman.
+In October 2022, the Board, at the recommendation of our Compensation Committee, renamed the Compensation Committee as the Compensation and Human Resources Committee.
+Our Compensation and Human Resources Committee is composed of Greg Schiffman, Zvi Joseph (chairman) and Joshua Silverman.
 Our Board has determined that Messrs.
 Schiffman, Joseph and Silverman are independent in accordance with NASDAQ Rules.
-The Compensation Committee has the authority to delegate to subcommittees of the Compensation Committee any of the responsibilities of the full committee.
-During the fiscal year ended December 31, 2020, the Compensation Committee held 4 meetings.
-In the fiscal year ended December 31, 2020, the Compensation Committee retained the services of Streeter Wyatt, a compensation consultant that advises boards and companies on the proper structure and levels of executive and board member compensation, to review the Company's compensation practices and methodologies as to its executives and non-employee directors in relation to such practices and methodologies of other publicly traded, peer group companies.
+The Compensation and Human Resources Committee has the authority to delegate to subcommittees of the Compensation and Human Resources Committee any of the responsibilities of the full committee.
+The Compensation and Human Resources Committee may invite such members of management to its meetings as it deems appropriate.
+However, no officer may be present during Compensation and Human Resources Committee deliberations or voting at which his or her compensation is discussed or determined.
+During the fiscal year ended December 31, 2021, the Compensation and Human Resources Committee held three meetings.
+In the fiscal year ended December 31, 2021, the Company did not retain the services of any compensation consultants.